On the Subspace Orbit Problem and the Simultaneous Skolem Problem: Introduction

 When considering \emph{non-degenerate} sequences, the statement of \cref{thm:SML} can be further refined.
 Define the \emph{characteristic polynomial} of $u$ satisfying \cref{eq:recrel} to be

 We say $u$ is non-degenerate if no ratio of distinct roots of its characteristic polynomial is a root of unity.
-The Skolem-Mahler-Lech Theorem shows that a non-degenerate LRS is either identically zero or has finitely many zero terms.
-Crucially, for every LRS~$\langle u_n \rangle_{n\in\N}$ there exists an integer~$L$ such that each subsequence $\langle u_{Ln + r} \rangle_{n\in \N}$ with $0 \leq r \leq L-1$ is either identically zero or non-degenerate.
+The Skolem--Mahler--Lech Theorem shows that a non-degenerate LRS is either identically zero or has finitely many zero terms.
+Crucially, for every LRS~$\langle u_n \rangle_{n\in\N}$ there exists an integer~$L$ such that each subsequence $\langle u_{Ln + r} \rangle_{n\in \N}$ with $0 \leq r \leq L-1$ is non-degenerate.